HKH515/VLN56/README.md

 Id: 15	Name: Leia Organa
 > 15
 ```
-This example shows how we remove Leia Organa from the list.
+This example shows how the user can remove Leia Organa from the list.

 ###connection
-This command is found under the list command and allows the user to see the connection between a computer scientist and a computer
+This command is found under the list command and can be used to see the connection between a computer scientist and a computer

 ```
 > list